Information for Students

 G-Lab’s components—classes, projects, and deliverables—parallel the Think-Act-Reflect architecture of MIT Sloan’s Action Learning model.

 - Term: September-December (full semester) plus January Independent Activities Period (IAP)

 - Four MIT Sloan graduate students per team

-- Project: Teams work with a company in an emerging market country (remotely September-December and then onsite in January) in Latin America, Africa, Middle East or Southeast Asia.
+- Project: Teams work with a company in an emerging market country (remotely September-December, and then onsite in January) in Latin America, Africa, the Middle East or Southeast Asia.

 - Course format: Some lectures and guest presentations throughout the semester.
 Required course work: team formation; project matching; several written assignments including work plan and culturally relevant project research; presentation of preliminary recommendations.
-Companies and teams negotiate project scope, schedule, and deliverables.
+Companies and teams negotiate and agree on project scope, schedule, and deliverables.

-- Onsite project work in January; teams work full-time on site for at least 15 consecutive business days in January.
+- Onsite project work: in January, teams work full-time on site for at least 15 consecutive business days.

 - Host companies cover cost of round-trip airfare and onsite lodging; students are responsible for any additional expenses

 - Project deliverables completed and poster session in February